Kishore Kunal: Ayodhya dispute

 The Government of V. P. Singh established an 'Ayodhya Cell' in 1990 under the leadership of the Minister of State for Home Affairs for handling the Ayodhya dispute.
-Kunal was appointed as an 'Officer on Special Duty' to assist in its functioning.
+Kunal was appointed an 'Officer on Special Duty' to assist in its functioning.
 The cell continued under the Government of Chandra Sekhar (November 1990–March 1991), during which time Rajiv Gandhi suggested that historical and archaeological evidence should be taken into consideration for deciding the Ayodhya issue.
 The representatives of the Vishva Hindu Parishad (VHP) and the Babri Masjid Action Committee (BMAC) met under the banner of the Ayodhya Cell, and decided to exchange their respective evidence.
 Kunal stated that he had forwarded the submitted evidence to the Chairman of the Indian Council of Historical Research (ICHR), the Director General of the Archaeological Survey of India (ASI) and the Director General of Archives for verification and submitting reports.
 Both VHP and BMAC had also nominated ten experts each to examine the evidence.
 The four key historians nominated by the BMAC, R. S. Sharma, Suraj Bhan, M. Athar Ali and D. N. Jha, asked for six weeks to examine the VHP's evidence.
 The VHP did not agree to the demand.
 The negotiations ended after this.

 Kunal later published his own analysis of the evidence submitted by the parties, and other evidence that he unearthed on his own, under the title Ayodhya Revisited.

+Death

+On 29 December 2024, Kunal suffered a cardiac arrest while being admitted for minor issues related to cold and cough at the Mahavir Vaatsalya Hospital in Patna.
+He died early morning at the age of 74.

 Social service

 Mahavir Temple

-Kunal is also secretary of the Mahavir mandir, Patna.
+Kunal was also secretary of the Mahavir mandir, Patna.
 Under his secretaryship, renovation work of Mahavir Temple started on 30 October 1983, and it was inaugurated on 4 March 1985.
 Governor R S Gavai on Monday said Mahavir Temple is an ideal religious trust and it should be emulated by other trusts in the country.
-Mahavir Trust later set up Mahavir Cancer Sansthan.
-The Samiti also runs another hospital, Mahavir Arogya Sansthan, at Kankerbagh, and on its premises Mahavir Netralaya has been set up which caters to the needs of those suffering from eye problems.
-The temple has already established four big hospitals and provides financial help to the needy people.
+Mahavir Trust later set up Mahavir Cancer Sansthan and 8 other hospitals.
+The temple has established big hospitals and provides financial help to the needy people.

 Mundeshwari Bhawani Mandir

-He is involved in the uplift of Mundeshwari Bhawani Mandir, the 'oldest' surviving temple in the eastern region belonging to Gupta Age (AD 343) and located in Kaimur hills.
+He was involved in the uplift of Mundeshwari Bhawani Mandir, the 'oldest' surviving temple in the eastern region belonging to Gupta Age (AD 343) and located in Kaimur hills.
 The temple site will also be developed into a full-fledged pilgrim center, just like Vaishno Devi temple, with a number of amenities like dormitory, rest rooms, kitchens and efficient transportation system.
-As part of the temple's development plans, a 'vivah' mandap is under construction in over two-and-a-half acres.< He is penning a historical novel titled 'Mahima Mundeshwari Maa Ki'.
+As part of the temple's development plans, a 'vivah' mandap is under construction in over two-and-a-half acres.
+He was penning a historical novel titled 'Mahima Mundeshwari Maa Ki'.
 Recently, a 185-page book 'Mundeshwari Mandir: The Oldest Recorded Temple in the Country', also written by him, was released.